|

 Grain Market Highlights

-• To see the updated U.S. drought monitor as well as the updated week one GFS forecast for South America, scroll down to the other charts/weather section.
+• To see the updated Grace Based Root Zone Soil Moisture Map for South America as well as the 7-day U.S. precipitation outlook scroll down to the other charts/weather section.

 Note – For the best viewing experience, some Grain Market Insider content is best viewed with your phone held horizontally.